8x8c/CHA/README.md

-# CHA- Extremely simple encryption tools made with Rust.
+# CHA- One page encryption tools made with Rust.

 There have been numerous encryption apps that were touted as being a helper of PRIVACY- but in reality they were a form of malware.
 None of that crap nonsense here.
 CHA is a bunch of individual tools with one page codebases- extremely easy to audit or modify.
 They are all coded with Rust- which any reasonable person would trust.
 THIS REPO IS MAINTAINED, and input from the community is welcome.